-The analysis was conducted in the context of fault-tolerant QC.
-Here, we consider the $\text{Clifford}+T$ library, assuming that an effective quantum error-correction code is embedded.
-We then minimise the overall number of gate layers, particularly those of $T$ (or $T^\dagger$) gates~\cite{Amy2013}, often called $T$-depth complexity.
-Because $T$ and $T^\dagger$ are much more costly to implement than any Clifford gates, the $T$-depth is often used to approximate the time complexity of a quantum circuit ~\cite{Zhou2000,Fowler2009,Howard2017}.
-In this context, we define a reasonable cost $C$ in terms of the computational time as
+The analysis is conducted in the context of the fault-tolerant QC, and we consider the $\text{Clifford}+T$ library under the assumption that an effective quantum error-correction code is embedded.
+We minimise the overall number of gate layers, particularly those of $T$ or $T^\dagger$ gates---which is called $T$-depth complexity~\cite{Amy2013}.
+Because $T$ and $T^\dagger$ are much more costly to implement than any Clifford gates in a fault-tolerant manner, the $T$-depth has often been used as a computation time performance of a quantum algorithm~\cite{Zhou2000,Fowler2009,Howard2017}.
+In this context, we define a computation time performance, denoted by $C$, as follows:

 where $S$ denotes the number of repetitions of ${\cal P}_{\ket{\psi}} + {\cal P}_A$ for the completion of the algorithm.